-Results.
-We compared the output of ALEPH with the positives-only evaluation function to the output of AMIE(+) using the PCA confidence on the sample of YAGO2 used for the runtime experiments.
-Since ALEPH required more than one day for some relations, we used only rules for which the head relation runs in less than one day.
-ALEPH mined 56 rules, while AMIE(+) mined 302 rules.
-We ordered the rules by decreasing score (ALEPH) and decreasing PCA confidence (AMIE(+)).
-We computed the precision of the rules by evaluating whether a prediction made by the rule is correct or not (more on that metric in Section 7.5).
+Table 13 PCA confidence versus positives-only score: aggregated precision of rules mined on YAGO2 sample by decreasing score (ALEPH) and decreasing PCA confidence (AMIE(+)).
+We computed the precision of the rules by evaluating whether a prediction made by the rule is correct or not (more on that metric in Sect.
+7.5).
 Table 13 shows the number of predictions and their total precision.
-We show the aggregated values at the points where both approaches have produced around 3K, 5K, and 8K predictions.
+We show the aggregated values at the points where both approaches have produced around 3, 5, and 8K predictions.
 AMIE(+)'s PCA confidence succeeds in sorting the rules roughly by descending precision, so that the initial rules have an extraordinary precision compared to ALEPH's.
 AMIE(+) needs more rules to produce the same number of predictions as ALEPH (but she also mines more).